Once the Dolby Atmos file is placed on the timeline, it is ready for monitoring and real time playback.

 From the Timeline

--> Right Click on the Control Boy of the Auxiliary Track were the Dolby Atmos clip is and change the audio configuration from the Track Operations Menu.
+-> Right Click on the Control Box of the Auxiliary Track were the Dolby Atmos clip is and change the audio configuration from the Track Operations Menu.

 From the Routing Panel